KhinePisi/100-Days-of-ML/iloc-indexer.md

-There are three main options to achieve the selection and indexing activities although there are multiple ways to select and index rows and columns from  Pandas Dataframes.
+There are three main options to achieve the selection and indexing activities although there are multiple ways to select and index rows and columns from  Pandas Dataframes.<br/>
-1.selecting data by row numbers(.iloc)
+1.selecting data by row numbers(.iloc)<br/>
-2.selecting data by label or by a conditional statement (.loc) 3.selecting in a hybrid approach(.ix)
+2.selecting data by label or by a conditional statement (.loc)<br/>
+3.selecting in a hybrid approach(.ix)  <br/>

 I’m going to write about the iloc indexer here because this indexing is suitable for 100-days-Of-ML challenge Day1 and Day2 problems.
 Selecting data by row numbers(.iloc).